Five-year Goals and Associated Interim Benchmarks

 By fall 2021, WSSU will enroll 1,571 rural students, a 6.1% increase over 2016 levels (90 additional rural students over a base of 1,481).

 From WSSU: Recruiters will be assigned to territories in North Carolina, engaging rural students in counties and high schools that have not typically sent a lot of students to WSSU.
 By reaching these students on a personal level, recruiters will help them envision WSSU as their school of choice.
-Once a student is interested, digital marketing, follow-up messaging, on-campus tours and open houses, and other strategic activities will be used to drive students to apply, complete the enrollment process, and choose WSSU as their new university and home.
+Once a student is interested, digital marketing, follow-up messaging, on-campus tours and open houses, a WSSU Virtual Experience, and other strategic activities will be used to drive students to apply, complete the enrollment process, and choose WSSU as their new university and home.

 By 2021-22, WSSU will receive $11,037,286 in research and development sponsored program and licensing income, an increase of 5.0% ($523,582 additional over a base of $10,513,704).